 It’s easy to be sucked into the world of nutrition and fitness supplements, but when you can understand what’s in them and what they do, it’s easy to see through the fog and find exactly what you need.

-And the best part is that it benefits other aspects of well-being, meaning you’re getting a serious bang for your buck.
+And the best part is that it supports other aspects of well-being, including mental health in cognitively challenging situations, meaning you’re getting a serious bang for your buck.